Biffterr/Macro/README.md

 # Basic Macro Recorder made in Python.

-  Beginner coder and decided to start with python using the help of AI, Code might be laidout wrong or have/use unnecessary code.
+  Learning python with the help of AI, Code might be laidout wrong or have/use unnecessary code.

 # Feel free to use or modify :)